 How can I get rid of Household Hazardous Waste?

 San Mateo County’s Household Hazardous Waste (HHW) Program helps residents dispose of/recycle their residential hazardous waste properly for free!
-County residents must make an appointment to drop off a full range of HHW at the permanent collection facility in San Mateo which is open year-round every Thursday, Friday, and Saturday (except major holiday weekends) or at temporary collection events in select cities including Menlo Park, Redwood City, and Foster City.
-Residents can make an appointment by visiting this page on the County’s website or by calling (650) 363-4718 (select option 3).
+County residents must make an appointment to drop off a full range of HHW at the permanent collection facility in San Mateo which is open year-round every Thursday, Friday, and Saturday (except major holiday weekends) or at temporary collection events in select cities including Menlo Park, Redwood City and Foster City.
+Residents can make an appointment by visiting the County’s website or by calling (650) 363-4718 (select option 3).

 Why aren’t soy milk containers recyclable?

-Soy milk containers are usually Aseptic containers, which means they are made up of different materials, such as foil, paper, and plastic.
+Soy milk containers are usually Aseptic containers, which means they are made up of different materials, such as foil, paper and plastic.
 Since the materials are glued closely together, it makes it difficult for us to separate the materials to be recycled.